 Other College employees who routinely visit or occasionally work in the laboratory and all contractors who might be exposed to laboratory hazards while on site are responsible for acting in accordance with the College Chemical Hygiene Plan.
-Therefore, the Departmental Chair or CHO will notify these people before work starts.
+Therefore, the Department Chair, CHO, or other designated employee will notify these people before work starts.